Skip to main content

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

-When it comes to building a healthy community, the importance of health education cannot be overlooked.
+When it comes to creating a thriving community, health education is an integral part.
 Community health workers collaborate with all stakeholders in a community — from its citizens to its government, education and medical officials — to improve health and wellness and ensure equal access to healthcare.

 First, What is Health Education?